-The limit of the number of members is 50 (exclusive of employee members).
+The limit of the number of members is 50 (exclusive of employee members) for private companies.
+There is no limit for public companies.

 A share acquisition is generally simpler to implement from both the seller's and buyer's point of view.
 A share acquisition involves the transfer of ownership of only the shares in the target company, which, as a matter of Malaysian law, is a relatively straightforward process.
 It also provides continuity of the business for the buyer and a clean break for the seller.